Women’s Health Services

 Women over 75 who have no breast symptoms continue to have free access to BreastScreen if they wish.
 If you have any concerns or if there’s been a change in family history (particularly if someone has been diagnosed with breast cancer), please book in with your GP to discuss your own risks.

-At Bluff Road Medical Centre, our doctors are here to offer comprehensive medical support right through the journey of starting a family and beyond!
+At Bluff Road Medical, our doctors are here to offer comprehensive medical support right through the journey of starting a family and beyond!

 If you’re planning to have a baby, it’s a good idea to book in with your GP before you start trying.
 Your doctor will be able to provide advice around everything from genetic carrier screening tests to diet, exercise and pre-natal supplements to take prior to getting pregnant.
 We can also run you through the different care options available to you, including public versus private care and everything in between.